marekhudyma/marekhudyma.github.io/_posts/2021-08-01-semi-auto-generated-page.md

 ## Subdomains
 As I mentioned earlier, I would like to have many subdomains like this: `is.java.released.info`, `is.python.released.info`, etc.
-For every subdomain I needed to create another `CNAME record`.
+For every subdomain, I needed to create another `CNAME record`.
 <figure>
   <img src="/assets/2021-08-01-semi-auto-generated-page/namecheap_dns_configuration_subdomain.png" alt="Namecheap dns configuration for subdomain" />
 </figure>